This subsection describes what happens when a member dies before retirement and who may receive the death benefits.

 In order to waive rights to this death benefit, the spouse must

-- complete, sign and date the Waiver of Pre-retirement Death Benefit - Form 4 (PDF)
+- complete, sign and date the FSCO Form 4 - Waiver of Pre-Retirement Death Benefit(opens in a new tab)

 - have the form witnessed on the same date, and